The Theme of Earth Day 2019 (April 22) is Protect Our Species!

 Ways in which your city can engage the public to Protect Our Species:

-- Public outreach and education campaigns about the importance of conservation efforts for native species and biodiversity.
+- Launch a public outreach and education campaign about the importance of conservation efforts for native species and biodiversity.
 Education materials should also include the dangers of invasive species and the costs the city incurs in managing them.

 - Publish and promote guidelines for individuals on how to protect and help biodiversity thrive in their yards, around their buildings, and in their neighborhoods.

-- Partnerships with communities to convert vacant lots and buildings into green, productive spaces including community gardens, education or sustainability-minded community centers, and urban farms.
+- Partner with communities to convert vacant lots and buildings into green, productive spaces including community gardens, education or sustainability-minded community centers, and urban farms.

-Share your efforts in social media and let us know what your city is doing!
-Follow us on Facebook, Twitter and Instagram to receive information and updates.
+Share your efforts on social media and let us know what your city is doing.
+Use the hashtags #EarthDay2019 #ProtectOurSpecies and tag @EarthDayNetwork.
+Follow us on Facebook, Twitter and Instagram @EarthDayNetwork to receive information and updates.